SIRHAMY/ObeyTheGum/README.md

 Code for a P5.js sketch I'm making.
 Images aren't mine, so I didn't include them in the repo.

+You should be able to [watch the sketch](http://sirhamy.com/#/obeythegum) live on my website.

 ## To run

 If you have the P5 IDE downloaded, you can just open the project and run it (provided you supply images for the code to pull in).